taichi-dev/soft2d-for-unity/Docs/English/Material.md

 - Young's Modulus
   - The [Young's Modulus](https://en.wikipedia.org/wiki/Young%27s_modulus) of the material.
 Measured in `MPa`.
 For materials similar to jelly, the Young's modulus is usually between 0.01Mpa ~ 1MPa.

   > A higher Young's modulus may cause simulation explosion.
-In such cases, reducing the time sub-step in Soft2DManager (see [Soft2DManager](./Soft2DManager.md)) can prevent simulation explosion.
-However, please note that a very small time sub-step could lead to performance reduction.
+In such cases, reducing the time step of sub-steps in Soft2DManager (see [Soft2DManager](./Soft2DManager.md)) can prevent simulation explosion.
+However, please note that a very small time step of sub-steps could lead to performance reduction.

   > Fluid itself does not possess a Young's modulus property.
 In this plugin, the Young's modulus of fluid is used to indicate the incompressibility of the fluid.